Ananym/welcome-to-nexus/character/beyond-99th.md

 At your 99th insight, you will be able to improve your vitality, mana, might, grace and will in exchange for experience.
 Watch out - if you perish at level 99, you will lose half of all the experience you are carrying.

 Your next steps from here involve taking [Marks](character/marks.md), starting with il-san which can be taken at 160k vitality or 80k mana.
-However, you should familiarise yourself with the mark requirements early - stats are rarely the obstacle for higher marks, and knowing the requirements in advance helps a lot!
+However, you should familiarize yourself with the mark requirements early - stats are rarely the obstacle for higher marks, and knowing the requirements in advance helps a lot!

 ## Subpaths